Skip to contents

 Adding PDFs to messages

 The llm_message() function also supports extracting text from PDFs and including it in the message.
-This allows you to easily provide context from a PDF document when interacting with the AI assistant.
+This allows you to easily provide context from a PDF document when interacting with an AI assistant.

 To use this feature, you need to have the pdftools package installed.
 If it is not already installed, you can install it with: